Home > Conditions Treated > Delayed Union

 blood supply

-May include bone stimulators or Regenerative Medicine treatments.
+May include bone stimulators or Orthobiologic treatments.
 Bone stimulators may emit ultrasound waves or electrical current to stimulate bone healing.
 Regenerative medicine procedures are replacing surgery as an alternative treatment.
-The aim of using Regenerative Medicine is to support your body’s self-healing processes, reverse disease progression and suppress inflammatory reactions that can worsen pain, leading to symptom relief and recovery of function.
-We utilize regenerative medicine procedures including using your own Stem Cells to repair naturally.
-Stem cells exist in high concentrations in bone marrow which can be aspirated with minimal discomfort, and then injected into the affected area often with concentrated platelet rich plasma.
+The aim of using Orthobiologic Treatments is to support your body’s self-healing processes, reverse disease progression and suppress inflammatory reactions that can worsen pain, leading to symptom relief and recovery of function.
+We utilize regenerative medicine procedures including using your own Cells to repair naturally.
+Regenerative cells exist in high concentrations in bone marrow which can be aspirated with minimal discomfort, and then injected into the affected area often with concentrated platelet rich plasma.

-Platelet rich plasma (PRP) has a high concentration of growth factors that activate the stem cells and prompt them to produce additional growth factors and anti-inflammatory cytokines, thereby changing the environment from inflammatory to healing and regenerating.
+Platelet rich plasma (PRP) has a high concentration of growth factors that activate and may prompt the local cells to produce additional growth factors and anti-inflammatory cytokines, thereby changing the environment from inflammatory to healing and regenerating.

 Usually involve some or all of the following: Removal of all scar tissue/cartilage from between the fracture fragments Immobilization of the fracture with internal or external fixation.
 Metal plates, pins, screws, and rods, that are screwed or driven into a bone, are used to stabilize the broken bone fragments.